 Upon hearing of the donated Dr. Seuss 'Cat In the Hat', Christien Shipton, a Sooke quilter kindly opted to create a custom, handmade Dr. Seuss quilt.
 The quilt was given to Dr. O'Connor to deliver for the special needs children of the area.
 It was delivered in September to the Children's Health Foundation of Vancouver Island at their motorcar gathering fundraiser.

 Today marked the five-millionth passenger into Ogden Point in Victoria.
 The ship carrying the passenger cruised through the glimmering waters in front of the medical office, enjoying the summer day.

 Times Colonist coverage.

 There is a resident bald eagle nest on Delgada Road, a few doors up from the office driveway toward Metchosin Road.
 If listen for the peeping, and look closely with the binoculars, can see the camouflaged baby eaglet (circled in red) poking out of edge of the nest.

 The hanging system is up, allowing artwork on office walls to change every few weeks.
 If you are a local artist, and interested in having your work featured, please drop a line!

 Dr. O'Connor played a small part in helping out the kids and team at the Queen Alexandra Centre for Children's Health recover part of their cultural history.
 Further details at:

 A followup letter from someone who was a patient at the Solarium in the 1950s

-Congratulations to retiring Metchosin physicians Dr. Dan O'Connell and Dr. Joan Rosenberg for their well-earned award, recognizing their many years of service!
+Congratulations to Metchosin physicians Dr. Dan O'Connell and Dr. Joan Rosenberg for their well-earned award, recognizing their many years of service!

 A presentation on rural medicine at the Metchosin Community Hall was successful with members of community filling the aisles of the small venue.
 Thanks to the many organizers and attendees who helped make it a success!